secretstartups/handbook/content/handbook/company/okrs/_index.md

 ## Who sets OKRs?

 Company-level [Yearlies](/handbook/company/yearlies/) guide company-level Objectives and Key Results.
-At a minimum, each Function should inherit the company-level Yearlies for their Objectives and have 1-3 function level Key Results that supports company Objective and KR attainment each quarter.
+At a minimum, each Function should inherit the company-level Objectives for their function-level Objectives and have 1-3 function level Key Results that supports company Objective and KR attainment each quarter.

 Individual functions and teams have discretion around how much they use OKRs beyond the Yearly cascade level.